KuguHome/prometheus-metrics-collector/README.md

 https://golang.org/doc/install
 ```

-This program uses dep for dependency handling.
+Additionally, dep is used for dependency handling.
 Go to the following website for installation instructions:
 ```
 https://golang.github.io/dep/docs/installation.html
 ```